-Hands-On Field Research
+Hands-On Field Study

-Earthwatch Expeditions immerses you in hands-on wildlife and conservation research in the field, from tracking animal populations to monitoring ecosystems and climate impacts.
+Earthwatch Expeditions immerses you in hands-on wildlife and conservation research in the field, from tracking animal populations to monitoring ecosystems and measuring climate impacts.
 These projects often continue over many years.

-Time in the Field
+Spend Time in the Field

-Contribute to the Research
+Contribute to Research

-As an active team member, you will participate in the research at the study site.
+As an active team member, you will participate directly in the research happening at the study site.
 You will be trained in field methods and have opportunities to ask questions and learn from the research team.

 Adapt to Conditions

-Learn from Scientists
+Learn from Leading Scientists

 Work alongside scientists who explain the purpose behind each task and connect your daily efforts to the larger research goals.